-Polk County woman arrested for allegedly towing vehicles illegally
+Polk County Woman Arrested For Allegedly Towing Vehicles Illegally

 According to Florida statute 715, any county with more than 500,000 people requires towing companies to store vehicles within a 10 mile radius from the point of removal.
 Violation is a third degree felony.
 Investigators found this was done to at least 19 more vehicles.

 “I don’t know how the people who take advantage of hardworking poor people trying to make ends meet, sleep at night.
 But they’re sleeping in the county jail at night,” said Judd.
 Elissa Denn was arrested Wednesday.
-Both owners are being charged with multiple felonies and the investigation is ongoing.MORE NEWS: Family Of Deaundre Phillips Protests Decision To Close Police-Involved Shooting Case
+Both owners are being charged with multiple felonies and the investigation is ongoing.MORE NEWS: Moderna Trial For Children Under 12 Being Held At USF

 “We haven’t found all of the victims yet.
 We want to talk to them because we want to bring more criminal charges,” said Judd.
 He also says the vehicle used to tow the victims’ vehicles has been seized and will be remarked to be used as a Polk County Sheriff’s Office vehicle to help save taxpayer money.